pelya/dpmaster-udp-hole-punching/readme.txt

-        Long format for all command line options (see SYNTAX & OPTIONS above) The new hash function supports up to 16-bit hashes 0 is no longer an invalid hash table size Various updates and improvements in the documentation
+        Long format for all command line options (see SYNTAX & OPTIONS above) The new hash function supports up to 16-bit hashes 0 is no longer an invalid hash table size
+        New debugging option "--allow-loopback", used by the test suite Various updates and improvements in the documentation The test suite now requires the Socket6 Perl module

     - version 1.7:
         There's now a maximum number of servers per IP address (default: 32)